-- Is the external system or resource still accessible over the internet with the defined connection properties?
+- Is the external system or resource still accessible on the internet with the defined connection properties?

-Ensure Analytics for IoT can still connect to the external system or resource (broker, website, cloud IoT resource, or other).
+Ensure that Velocity can still connect to the external system or resource (broker, website, cloud IoT resource, or other).
 Try editing the feed or data source and resampling data as the configuration process checks for connectivity.
-Creating a new feed or source may be faster than troubleshooting a pre-existing one.
-Note, if the schema changes this may affect any analytic outputs that use the feed or data source and they may also need to be recreated.
+Creating a new feed or source may be faster than troubleshooting an existing source.
+If the schema changes, it may affect analytic outputs using the feed or data source and you may need to re-create them.

-If the problem is with a feed that polls periodically for data, also consider the frequency of the polling schedule.
+If the issue is with a feed that polls periodically for data, consider the frequency of the polling schedule.
 Polling occurs on regular clock intervals as opposed to the start time of the feed.
-For example, if a feed is set to poll for data every 5 minutes, and the feed is started at 8:03am, the first request for data will occur at 8:05am, the next at 8:10am, and so on.
-For data that changes infrequently, a recommended best practice is to test the feed with a polling interval of every 10 or 30 seconds to ensure data is successfully retrieved, and then update the feed with the appropriate polling interval.
+For example, if a feed is set to poll for data every 5 minutes, and the feed is started at 8:03 a.m., the first request for data will occur at 8:05 a.m., the next at 8:10 a.m., and so on.
+For data that changes infrequently, a best practice is to test the feed with a polling interval of every 10 or 30 seconds to ensure that the data is successfully retrieved; then update the feed with the appropriate polling interval later.

-- Defining a field as numeric type when in fact string character values are also present in the data associated with that field will result in no data being ingested.
+- Defining a field as numeric type when string character values are also present in the data associated with that field results in no data being ingested.

-- Setting a Float64 field as a Float32 field would alter data values by dropping precision.
+- Setting a Float64 field as a Float32 field alters the data values by dropping precision.

 For date fields created from strings, ensure that the data formatting string is accurate for all incoming date values.